Scriptor/pharen/tutorial.markdown

 ---

 ### About this tutorial{#goal}
 This tutorial will you get started with Pharen by writing a bare-bones pastebin.
 Each section is split into a code-centered portion and a more in-depth explanation.
 Every code sample starts with a comment containing the filename the code should go in.
 You can initially skip the in-depth stuff to get something up and running fast, then read the rest later.
+The finished code for the pastebin is available [on Github](http://github.com/scriptor/pastebin).

 ### Prerequisites {#prerequisites}
 This tutorial is somewhat Unix-oriented and requires knowledge of its command-line.
 For now, there is no installation script for Windows.
 However, most of it is platform-agnostic.